-If you require any help or advice please call in and see us in the Graduate Research Office which is located on the ground floor of the Lodge, or email email@example.com
+If you require any help or advice please call in and see us in the Graduate School Office, 8 Forest Grove or email email@example.com

 Regulations for Research Degree Programmes

 Handbooks / Codes of Practice

 “How to” Guides

 The Good Doctorate Video – How To Complete It On Time

 The Good Upgrade Video … A Wake-Up Call